huggingface/blog/audio-datasets.md

 Keeping the notebook as general as possible, we only performed the fundamental data preparation steps.
 However, there is no restriction to the functions you can apply to your audio dataset.
-You can extend the function `prepare_dataset` to perform much more involved operations, such as data augmentation or noise reduction.
+You can extend the function `prepare_dataset` to perform much more involved operations, such as data augmentation, voice activity detection or noise reduction.
 With 🤗 Datasets, if you can write it in a Python function, you can apply it to your dataset!

 ## Streaming Mode: The Silver Bullet

-One of the biggest challenges faced with audio datasets is their size.
+One of the biggest challenges faced with audio datasets is their sheer size.
 The `xs` configuration of GigaSpeech contained just 10 hours of training data, but amassed over 13GB of storage space for download and preparation.
 So what happens when we want to train on a larger split?
 The full `xl` configuration contains 10,000 hours of training data, requiring over 1TB of storage space.
 For most speech researchers, this well exceeds the specifications of a typical hard drive disk.